Important update about the upcoming academic intake (2023-2024)

 What is the Orange Knowledge Programme?

-The Orange Knowledge Programme (OKP) is a full scholarship available to professionals working in (urban) development from a number of developing countries offered by Nuffic.
-Financed by the Dutch Ministry of Foreign Affairs, this programme aims to contribute to a society’s sustainable and inclusive development by offering access to education and training to professionals and organisations.
-There are 3 application rounds per year.
-You can find the details about each application round in the programme calendar.
+The Orange Knowledge Programme (OKP) is a full scholarship available to professionals working in (urban) development from many developing countries offered by Nuffic.
+Financed by the Dutch Ministry of Foreign Affairs, this programme aims to contribute to a society’s sustainable and inclusive development by providing access to education and training to professionals and organisations.

 - Eligibility criteria and application procedure